The only BS Aviation Program in Maine and one of only two in New England.

 Cirrus R20 G6 aircraft

-UMA acquired its new Cirrus SR20 in June 2022, to will allow the university to continue its expansion of state-of-the-art pilot instruction in Maine.
-The new Cirrus plane will provide students with training in high performance aircraft with the latest cockpit design.
+UMA acquired its new Cirrus SR20 in June 2022, which will allow the university to continue its expansion of state-of-the-art pilot instruction in Maine.
+The Cirrus plane provides students with training in high performance aircraft with the latest cockpit design.

 The SR20 is a state of the art airplane manufactured in Minnesota.
 It has a max operating altitude of 17,500 feet, and a range of 709 nautical miles.
 The max cruise speed is 155 knots – roughly 180 miles per hour.
 It is the first production general aviation (GA) aircraft equipped with a parachute to lower the airplane safely to the ground after a loss of control, structural failure, or midair collision.
 The SR series was also the first mass-manufactured light aircraft with all-composite construction and flat-panel avionics.